-Thailand Arbitration Center (THAC) — As the THAC’s Facebook page details: “The purposes of THAC are to support and promote the international system of arbitration, to become a centre of arbitration known widely for stipulating independent services on arbitration and to improve arbitration center in Thailand in order to meet the same standard as arbitration institutions in other countries.”
+Thailand Arbitration Center (THAC) — As the THAC’s Facebook page details: “The purposes of THAC are to support and promote the international system of arbitration, to become a centre of arbitration known widely for stipulating independent services on arbitration and to improve arbitration centre in Thailand in order to meet the same standard as arbitration institutions in other countries.”
 The THAC’s website is located here.

 Kuala Lumpur Regional Centre for Arbitration (KLRCA) — As the KLRCA website details: The Kuala Lumpur Regional Centre for Arbitration (KLRCA) was established in 1978 under the auspices of the Asian-African Legal Consultative Organisation (AALCO).
 KLRCA was the first regional centre established by AALCO in Asia to provide institutional support as a neutral and independent venue for the conduct of domestic and international arbitration proceedings in Asia.

 KLRCA was also established pursuant to a host country agreement with the Government of Malaysia.”
 The KLRCA website is located here.

 Singapore International Arbitration Centre (SIAC) — As the SIAC’s website details: “SIAC is an independent, neutral and not-for-profit global arbitration institution which provides case management services to the international business community.
 In terms of its internationally administered caseload, SIAC is amongst the Top 5 institutions in the world.”
 SIAC’s website is located here.